retsuh-bqw/SRFormer-Text-Det/README.md

 ```

 - ### Training

+**Step 0:** You should first set [SEG_LAYERS](https://github.com/retsuh-bqw/SRFormer-Text-Det/blob/8e45d1434a708d2988323fef56f161d167affdcd/configs/SRFormer/Base.yaml#L26C12-L26C12) in *configs/SRFormer/base.yaml*  to determine the number of decoder layers incorporated in the Segmentation & Regression chunk.
+For more detailed information, please refer to our paper.

 **1. Pre-train:**
 To pre-train the model for Total-Text and CTW1500, the config file should be `configs/SRformer/Pretrain/R_50_poly.yaml`.
 For ICDAR19 ArT, please use `configs/SRFormer/Pretrain_ArT/R_50_poly.yaml`.
 Please adjust the GPU number according to your situation.